sguha-work/fusion-sql-to-json/README.md

 ### The output

 Above call will return "city" table's first 10 data from the provided world-db as JSON data

+### error logging
+The program will print the query and stop if anything wrong in the query